CosMc’s debut in Bolingbrook marked by long lines, hours-long wait time

 Customers waited nearly three hours for a taste of McDonald’s new beverage-focused restaurant concept that will soon expand to Texas.

-A company spokesperson said cars began lining up as early as 3:30 a.m., and when it opened at 6 a.m., 20 cars rolled in to place their orders.
+A company spokesperson said cars began lining up as early as 3:30 a.m., and when it opened at 6 a.m., 20 cars rolled in with drivers ready to place their orders..

 By noon, an estimated 150 cars were waiting in a line that stretched south from the yellow-and-blue restaurant, at 285 N. Weber Road, and wrapped west around the shopping plaza to the opposite end.

-Workers wearing yellow coats and beanies, as well as blue gloves, guided drivers who waited about 2 1/2 hours, despite the three-lane drive-thru.
+Workers wearing yellow coats and beanies as well as blue gloves, guided drivers who waited about 2 1/2 hours, despite the three-lane drive-thru access.
 Police officers eventually joined to help direct traffic.

 McDonald’s announced in July that it would be testing out the new concept, based on its alien character CosMc that appeared in commercials during the ’80s and ’90s.